User Roles for Business Payments - Xe

 Ensure payment requests are reviewed and approved by appropriate team members to avoid mistakes.

-User roles let you assign specific permissions to team members.
+Team access and permissions let you assign specific roles and capabilities to team members.
 Control who approves payments, manages recipient information, and accesses sensitive financial data.
 Easily manage team access by setting custom permissions to give the right people the right level of control.

 Increase efficiency with user roles that keep team members on track.
 Assign operations like setting up payments, approving transfers, or updating recipient information.
 With clear roles and access, operations move faster with reduced errors.

-With user roles, you can limit access to financial information and transaction capabilities so that only trusted team members can interact with sensitive data.
+With team access and permissions, you can limit access to financial information and transaction capabilities so that only trusted team members can interact with sensitive data.
 This helps protect your business from unauthorized activity while giving you peace of mind knowing who has access to what.